Kats-ui/FranzVim/README.md

 **NOTE:** This is for AstroNvim v5+

-A template for getting started with [AstroNvim](https://github.com/AstroNvim/AstroNvim)
+A config based on [AstroNvim](https://github.com/AstroNvim/AstroNvim)

 ## 🛠️ Installation